vickitinka/vickitinka/README.md

 - 👋 Hi, I’m @vickitinka
 - 👀 I’m interested in R coding, biostatistics, cardiology and graphical design
 - 🌱 I’m currently a medical intern and PhD student preparing for my dissertation next year
-- 💞️ I’m looking to collaborate using R, especially within cardiology, or creating amazing graphics with HTML/CSS
+- 💞️ I’m looking to collaborate using R, especially within cardiology, or creating amazing graphics
 - 📫 How to reach me: victoriajansson@yahoo.se

 <!---